thoughtbot/clearance/CONTRIBUTING.md

 We love pull requests.
 Here's a quick guide:

-1. Fork the repo.
+1. Fork the repo and `bundle install`

 2. Set up Appraisal, which helps us test against multiple Rails versions:
-   `rake appraisal:install`.
+   `bundle exec appraisal install`

 3. Run the tests.
-We only take pull requests with passing tests, and it's great to know that you have a clean slate: `rake`
+We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle exec appraisal rake`

 4. Add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a